 Costs vary.
 Cost of dental treatment varies by dental practice, location, and the individual needs of the patient.
 Lab costs can also vary and may be required for treatment.

 Procedures may require multiple codes.
-The complete 2019 BCDA suggested fee guide (available at public libraries) contains over 1,400 codes representing a wide range of dental procedures for the prevention and treatment of oral disease.
+Procedures may require multiple codes.
+The complete 2020 BCDA suggested fee guide (available at public libraries) contains over 1,400 codes representing a wide range of dental procedures for the prevention and treatment of oral disease.
 Your treatment plan may include one or several codes outlined in the suggested fee guide.

 Using the British Columbia Dental Association fee guide for the current year (link above), an example of a typical recall appointment (existing patients) is the exam (01202), 2 bitewings (02142), 2 units of scaling (11112), polish (11101), and fluoride (12101).
 This may vary depending on the amount of tartar buildup and the amount of time to remove it.

 There are many types of crown materials but a gold crown using the British Columbia Dental Association fee guide for the current year (link above) is cast metal (27301) + Lab.
 We use a local dental lab and their fee for 2020 is estimated at $350.00.

 There are many types of dentures but a standard denture made after extractions and healing using the British Columbia Dental Association fee guide for the current year (link above) is an upper (51101) + Lab.
 We use a local dental lab and their fee for 2020 is estimated at $504.00 or a lower (51102) + Lab is estimated at $504.00.